milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 I gave a rough outline of the trajectory of my fix for SI-2712 in [my talk][flatmap-talk] at [flatMap(Oslo)][flatmap] at the beginning of May, and I promised then that I would post a more detailed write up of the mechanics ... this is that post.
-Everything that follows is accurate as of the early May 2016 &mdash; I'll update it if things change, and if you spot anything which is out of date, please let me know.
+Everything that follows is accurate as of early May 2016 &mdash; I'll update it if things change, and if you spot anything which is out of date, please let me know.

 Herewith the walkthrough ...